visgl/deck.gl/docs/writing-shaders.md

-Sometimes, being able to filter out a specific color, or range of colors, from the data without modifying the data container itself can be helpful for performance or just code simplication reasons.
+Sometimes, being able to filter out a specific color, or range of colors, from the data without modifying the data container itself can be helpful for performance or just code simplification reasons.
 This is also a feature that can easily be added to a deck.gl shader.

 **Tip:** Use `discard` in the fragment shader instead of 0 alpha.